phongnhhn92/phongnhhn92.github.io/_publications/paper5_RGBDNet.md

 permalink: /publication/paper5_RGBDNet
 excerpt: 'A new method called RGBD-Net is proposed to predict the depth map and the color images at the target pose.
 RGBD-Net produces high-quality novel views and depth maps.
 We also shows better 3D reconstruction than MVS methods.'
 date: 2020-11-29
-venue: 'ongoing submission'
+venue: 'arXiv'
 ---
 ### Abstract:
-We address the problem of novel view synthesis from an unstructured set of reference images.
+<div style="text-align: justify"> We address the problem of novel view synthesis from an unstructured set of reference images.
 A new method called RGBD-Net is proposed to predict the depth map and the color images at the target pose in a multi-scale manner.
 The reference views are warped to the target pose to obtain multi-scale plane sweep volumes, which are then passed to our first module, a hierarchical depth regression network which predicts the depth map of the novel view.
 Second, a depth-aware generator network refines the warped novel views and renders the final target image.
 These two networks can be trained with or without depth supervision.
 In experimental evaluation, RGBD-Net not only produces novel views with higher quality than the previous state-of-the-art methods, but also the obtained depth maps enable reconstruction of more accurate 3D point clouds than the existing multi-view stereo methods.
-The results indicate that RGBD-Net generalizes well to previously unseen data.
+The results indicate that RGBD-Net generalizes well to previously unseen data. </div>

 [[Download]](https://arxiv.org/abs/2011.14398)